TheTestingMuse/thetestingmuse.github.io/_posts/2021-05-27-quality-is-pointless.md

 - Engineering
 - Quality

-Thety set about discussing the project:
+They set about discussing the project:
 - The **plan**
 - The **risks**
 - The **work items**